Athena-Fidus

 Athena-Fidus (Access on theatres for European allied forces nations-French Italian dual use satellite) is a French-Italian telecommunication satellite providing high-throughput secure communications to both nation's armed forces and their emergency services.
 It was manufactured by Thales Alenia Space under the supervision of CNES, the Direction générale de l'armement (DGA) and the Italian Space Agency (ASI).
 It complements the lower-throughput but more secure Syracuse 3 satellites.
 The satellite has a wet mass of 3080 kg and was placed on geostationary orbit in 2014.
 Its expected lifetime is 15 years.

 Manufacturing

 The manufacturing contract was awarded in February 2010 to Thales Alenia Space.
-The satellite bus is a Spacebus 4000B2, smash in Cannes Mandelieu Space Center.
+The satellite bus is a Spacebus 4000B2, manufactured in Cannes Mandelieu Space Center.

 Launch

-The satellite was launched by a Ariane 5 ECA rocket on 6 February 2014 during the VA217 mission.
+The satellite was launched by an Ariane 5 ECA rocket on 6 February 2014 during the VA217 mission.
 After some on-orbit tests, official satellite commissioning took place on 14 March 2014.